open-source-tabletop/fracture/fracture.md

 - If there are any friendly models within 6 inches add 1 to the roll.
 - If there are any enemy models within 6 inches subtract 1 from the roll.

+### Objectives

+Control objectives in Fracture remain secured until an enemy unit attempts to secure it, even if they fail their secure roll.

 ### Special Rules

 | Special Rule | Effect |